Nick Cotton: Development and storylines

 Nick was written out of the show, along with Dot, when June Brown (who plays Dot) decided to depart from the series in August 1993.
-Their departing storyline introduced his partner, Zoe and young son, Ashley to Dot, who was initially convinced that Zoe was attempting to con her, as she remembered the incident with Hazel several years before.
+Their departing storyline introduced his girlfriend, Zoe (Elizabeth Chadwick) and young son, Ashley (Rossi Higgins) to Dot, who was initially convinced that Zoe was attempting to con her, as she remembered the incident with Hazel several years before.
 Once Dot was convinced Nick was being truthful, however, she quickly grew close to Ashley, and the family moved to Gravesend together.
 This would be the last time Dot and Nick would be onscreen for several years until 1997, when June Brown was persuaded to reprise her role as Dot.

 Upon her return, Dot explained that Nick had been arrested yet again off-screen for drugs possession, and that Zoe and Ashley had moved away, tired of his criminal acts.
 Shortly after her return, she was informed by police that Nick had escaped prison with his cellmate, Damion Spinks.
 Damion comes looking for Dot, telling her that Nick cheated him out of money.
 He keeps her hostage overnight and soon leaves after finding her money.
 The following day, the police reveal that Damion is in intensive care, put there by Nick.

 John Altman reprised his role as Nick after a five-year absence in March 1998.
-Nigel Bates discovers Nick spying on Dot's house late at night and after telling him to stay away, Nick warns Nigel that he will be back.
+Nigel Bates (Paul Bradley) discovers Nick spying on Dot's house late at night and after telling him to stay away, Nick warns Nigel that he will be back.
 Nick returns a few weeks later, after Dot discovers him hiding in her house.
 Nick tells Dot that he is dying of AIDS, caused by his heroin addiction, which she disbelieves at first but is later convinced.
 Nick reveals that he is planning an armed robbery to pay for his medication.
 Not wanting Nick to go through with it, Dot decides to arrange the money for Nick.
-Dot later visits Mark Fowler and asks if he has heard of the drugs in question, which Mark denies.
-Dot then looks up the drug on Clare Bates's computer and discovers that the drugs are simply sleeping pills.
+Dot later visits Mark Fowler (Todd Carty) and asks if he has heard of the drugs in question, which Mark denies.
+Dot then looks up the drug on Clare Bates' (Gemma Bissix) computer and discovers that the drugs are simply sleeping pills.
 Realising Nick has been lying about his illness all along, Dot calls the police before confronting him, having him rearrested and sent back to prison.